 The Death Rally Combat Video Game - It's Survival Of The Fittest!

-Distributed by GT Interactive Software and developed by Remedy, Death Rally is a combat racing video game that was originally released for MS-DOS back in 1996.
+Distributed by GT Interactive Software and developed by Remedy, Death Rally is a combat racing video game featured on our website and was originally released for MS-DOS back in 1996.

-As the Death Rally game gets underway, the player starts out with $495 in cash and a feeble type car based on the early Volkswagen Beetle, called Vagabond.
-He has to compete in potentially fatal races where his competitors are armed, though there is an option to play the game without guns if the player wants.
+Similarly to Split Second: Velocity, the Death Rally game gets underway with the player and a feeble type car based on the early Volkswagen Beetle, called Vagabond.
+The player has to compete in potentially fatal races where his competitors are armed, though there is an option to play the game without guns if the player wants.

 The player's mission is to destroy other opponent cars as the game develops.
 He collects cash bonuses along the way as other cars are eliminated and can collect prize money as well, if he finishes in a winning place.